CEO TRAINING AND DEVELOPMENT: 5 HIRING STRATEGIES FOR SMALL BUSINESS OWNERS

 5 Hiring Strategies for Small Business Owners

 - Truth over the Myth.
-If it seems too good to be true, then it probably is.
+If it seems too good to be true, it probably is.
 We are not looking for the perfect employee (a mythical creature at best), but for workhorses.
 Be smart by taking a dose of reality.
-If you take control you will end up hiring self-motivated, self-managed employees, instead of hiring all the wrong employees.
+If you take control you will end up hiring self-motivated, self-managed employees, instead of hiring the wrong employees.
 One of the most important hiring strategies for small business owners is to hire based on truth over myth.

 An entrepreneur’s dream is to hire someone that is doesn’t just put the work in, but also gets the work done!
 The right hire is an employee that fits into a team that is persistent in chasing results.
 Because, at the end of the day, who you hire is an extension of you.
 If you are hiring as a small business owner, then you are looking to grow your business and hire right.
 Hiring strategy #1 is to check their track record for truth over myth.